 Can’t make it to either night?
 Live-stream the first performance here.

 If Our Bodies Are Beyond Logic is a two-night dance performance by Michelle Boulé and Kayvon Pourazar—a site-specific incarnation of The Field, Boulé’s ongoing research project.
 This work integrates Boulé and Pourazar’s extensive backgrounds in healing practices, dance, and performance.
 They experiment with the ways in which bodies can, through movement and improvisation, let go of a certain kind of knowing in order to cultivate a new and emergent relationship to freedom, transformation, resonance, and form.
 Much as in a healing practice, the performers open themselves to the somatic currents of energy exchanged between one another, rather than direct, correct, or choreograph these currents.
+Sound design was provided by the performers with contributions from Curtis Tamm.

 The performance will be followed by a conversation with Triple Canopy senior editor Lara Mimosa Montes and Boulé and Pourazar about how performance can refuse the brain-body hierarchy and instead embrace what is fluid, intuitive, undecided, and beyond logic.
 How, as performers, choreographers, and mutually entangled presences, can we attend to energy and its relationship to form?
 How can we find the freedom necessary to create an aesthetic that is in touch with our present, our histories, and our possible futures?